-This link will let you view the entire AOR Bible study (AOR+KJV) in PDF format.
+This link will take you to a web page with the entire AOR Bible study (AOR+KJV) in PDF format.

 And, if you wish, you may download it from there.

-This link will take you to the King James Bible only in PDF format.
+This link will take you to a web page with the King James Bible in PDF format.

 And, if you wish, you may download it from there.

 The Age of Reason BIBLE STUDY CONTENTS

 From the links below, you may view all of the individual chapters in the Bible study are briefly described below.
 To go to a chapter, click its title below...and you may read the chapter as a web page, or you may download it (open it as a PDF document with specialized info-rich bookmarks – and then save it if you wish.